 Doctoral School of Molecular Biology and Biological Chemistry

-The Institute of Biochemistry and Biophysics of the Polish Academy of Sciences runs a Doctoral School of Molecular Biology and Biological Chemistry (SMBBC) entitled to grant PhD degrees in biological and chemical sciences.
+The Institute of Biochemistry and Biophysics of the Polish Academy of Sciences runs a Doctoral School of Molecular Biology and Biological Chemistry (DSMBBC) entitled to grant PhD degrees in biological and chemical sciences.

 PhD research projects are financed through funds obtained by the Supervisor.
 However, PhD students may apply for additional funds and as part of their skill training submit their own research proposals, including those for IBB PAS mini-grants.
 Mini-grants are evaluated by external reviewers and each year around 10 mini-grants are awarded.
-The allocated budget (6000 – 8000 PLN) may be used to purchase reagents, small equipment or to cover the costs of participation in scientific conferences or workshops.
-Moreover, in the frame of SMBBC, each PhD student is also entitled to additional funds for travel and registration expenses for academic conferences or training.
+The allocated budget (up to 20 000 PLN, 20% indirect costs) may be used to purchase reagents, small equipment or to cover the costs of participation in scientific conferences or workshops.
+Moreover, in the frame of DSMBBC, each PhD student is also entitled to additional funds for travel and registration expenses for academic conferences or training.
+(Regulations, Forms and templates)

 Each year, PhD students participate in an annual Reporting Session, whose purpose is to exchange research ideas, discuss results, but also integrate the student community.
 PhD students also have the opportunity to participate in other joint activities, e.g. kayaking, board games or theatre spectacles.